 The Absolutely Awful Alphabet by Mordicai Gerstein

-Chock full of SAT level adjectives. [ages 2-6]
+Chock full of SAT level adjectives. [picture book, ages 2 and up]

-Owen and Mzee Non-Fiction series by Craig Hatkoff
+Owen and Mzee by Craig Hatkoff, Isabella Hatkoff,

-A true story about a remarkable friendship between an old tortoise and a young hippopotamus. [ages 4-11]
+A true story about a remarkable friendship between an old tortoise and a young hippopotamus. [picture book, ages 4 and up]

 The Ballot Box Battle by Emily Arnold McCully

 Elizabeth Stanton tells young Cordelia about the fight for a woman’s right to vote while encouraging her to bravely jump her horse.
-We have enjoyed all of her books, especially the Mirette series. [ages 6-10]
+We have enjoyed all of her books, especially the Mirette series. [picture book, ages 6 and up]

 Fancy Nancy series by Jane O’Connor

-Nancy’s fancy capers are beloved by all girls, fancy or not. [ages 4-8]
+Nancy’s fancy capers are beloved by all girls, fancy or not. [picture book, ages 4 and up]

 Any book by Patricia Polacco except Pink and Say which is a great book about her ancestry at the time the Civil War but the content is too violent and sad for small children.
-If you read any of her book jackets, the biography of each book will tell you about the people in her life who inspired each story. [ages 6-10]
+If you read any of her book jackets, the biography of each book will tell you about the people in her life who inspired each story. [picture books, ages 5 and up]

 Thesaurus Rex by Laya Steinberg

-Lots of synonyms presented by a T. Rex. [ages 5-7]
+Lots of synonyms presented by a T. Rex. [picture book, ages 5 and up]

-Anatole is a French mouse with a keen palate. [ages 6-8]
+Anatole is a French mouse with a keen palate. [picture book, ages 6 and up]

 Mirette on the High Wire by Emily Arnold McCully